I love Purim! Just like any other holiday, Purim can be quite costly if you don’t prepare and plan. Here is how I am celebrating Purim on a budget.

 Purim Money-Saving Tips:

-Kids Mishloach Manos- Kids like candy.
+Kids like candy.
 It’s pretty universal.
-I am not going to make my kids give a healthy or cheap michloach manos if they want otherwise.
+I will not make my kids give healthy or cheap Mishloach Manos if they want otherwise.
 The older they are, the more opinions they have.
-What I do try to do is compromise by having one fun candy item and then something like fun cookies.
+I try to compromise by having one fun candy item and then something like fun cookies.
 This year we are doing a candy stick from Cracker Barrel ($.10 and OU) and then 2-3 colorful cookies (recipe here) in a bag.
 The whole thing will probably be less than $.50 each.
 This also allows me to make a whole bunch so they can give whomever they want without having to ration.
-The parents also appreciate that it’s not too much sticky and messy candy!
+The parents also appreciate that it’s not too much sticky and messy candy.

-Meal- Simple and hearty is the theme.
-I try to do a main dish that goes with easy starches like rice or another grain.
+Simple and hearty is the theme.
+I try to do the main dish that goes with easy starches like rice or another grain.
 Simple side dishes like potatoes and coleslaw will fill up a hungry crowd pretty easily.
 (Read more tips on how to make a feast on a budget).
-One of my splurges is to only use paper goods for the meal.
-But I find that simple, colorful paper goods look so nice and festive without costing too much.
+One of my splurges is only to use paper goods for the meal.
+But I find that simple, colorful paper goods look so lovely and festive without costing too much.

 What are some things that you do to make Purim more affordable?

 Read More about Jewish Holidays (Yom Tov) on a Budget!